rakutenanalytics/ios-rakutenanalytics/README.md

 RAnalytics is a Swift framework and contains a custom module map.

-Then if  `use_frameworks!` is not defined in the iOS App's Podfile, this cocoapods error is displayed:
+If `use_frameworks!` is not defined in your app's Podfile the following Cocoapods error occurs:

-`Using Swift static libraries with custom module maps is currently not supported.`
+> `Using Swift static libraries with custom module maps is currently not supported.`

-Then it is needed to:
+To solve this problem:
-- add `cocoapods-user-defined-build-types` plugin to the iOS App's Podfile
+1. add `cocoapods-user-defined-build-types` plugin to your Podfile
-- declare RAnalytics and its dependencies as `static_framework` as below:
+1. declare `RAnalytics` and its dependencies as `static_framework` as follows:

 ```
 plugin 'cocoapods-user-defined-build-types'